 - Source characteristics: For on-road mobile inventories, the minimum source characteristics that identify these sources are country/state/county code and either SCC or road class and vehicle type codes.
 When the SCC is provided, it must follow a specific pattern in order to contain the road class and vehicle type codes (see Section 2.8.4.2, "Special approach for on-road mobile SCCs" [41]).
 When road class and vehicle type codes are provided to SMOKE directly, SMOKE translates these to SCC values. - Optional source characteristics: A link code may also identify on-road sources.
 This code must be unique within each county and SCC (or road class/vehicle type combination). - Source attributes: The inventory year is associated with all sources in the inventory input files.
-In addition, SMOKE assigns a time zone (see Section 2.9.14, "Assign country codes, years, and time zones" [64]) and an approach for normalization of temporal profiles (see Section 2.9.13, "Set the weekday averaging approach" [64]).
+In addition, SMOKE assigns a time zone (see Section 2.9.14, "Assign country codes, years, and time zones" [71]) and an approach for normalization of temporal profiles (see Section 2.9.13, "Set the weekday averaging approach" [71]).
 For sources with link codes, SMOKE will use the starting and ending coordinates of the link, using either latitude-longitude (lat-lon) values or coordinates in the Universal Transverse Mercator (UTM) coordinate system. - Data: Emissions data for criteria, particulate, and toxics pollutants can be read for on-road mobile inventories.
 SMOKE is not constrained with regard to the pollutants read (although typical examples were given in Section 2.3.1, "Inventory data types" [11]).
-SMOKE accepts annual emissions data, average-day emissions data, or both (though not all input formats support all types). - Additionally, on-road mobile inventories can contain VMT and average speed activity data, which are needed when users would like SMOKE to run MOBILE6 to compute emissions.
+SMOKE accepts annual emissions data, average-day emissions data, or both (though not all input formats support all types). - Additionally, on-road mobile inventories can contain VMT and average speed activity data, which are needed when users would like SMOKE to run MOBILE6 or MOVES to compute emissions.
 A combination of precomputed emissions and VMT data is also acceptable for input to SMOKE, but you are responsible for preventing duplication of emissions.
-Duplication could occur if you input precomputed emissions for the same sources for which you have SMOKE calculate emissions using VMT data and MOBILE6. - Data attributes: No data attributes are associated with on-road mobile sources.
+Duplication could occur if you input precomputed emissions for the same sources that you use SMOKE to compute the emissions on the fly, by multiplying the on-road emissions factors from MOBILE6 or MOVES by hourly VMT, and the off-network emission factors from MOVES by annual vehicle populations. - Data attributes: No data attributes are associated with on-road mobile sources.